sdcsyyg/hobbyRPC/README.md

 hobbyRPC
 ========

-A hobby RPC implement, just to know how RPC works.
+A hobby RPC implement, just want to know how RPC works.